Frequently Asked Questions

 Rates & tariffs

-What are KPUB's tariffs and service regulations?
+What are KPUB's tariff and service regulations?

 See the attached documents provided by Utility Financial Solutions: